 |ZongMu Technology||14.57||Series C+||Qualcomm Ventures||July 2, 2019||self-driving cars|

-There were eight mergers and acquisitions in July 2019, the same number as in June and more than occurred a year ago.
+There were seven mergers and acquisitions in July 2019, the same number as in June and more than occurred a year ago.
 We’ve also compiled a list of the top 10 most notable acquisitions of the year so far.

 |Company||Amt.
 (M$)||Partner, acquirer||Date||Technology|